 Wat phra phai luang

-Here you can consider the structure of the stone Buddha from the inside, in the section, apparently did not have time to restore, or decided to leave as is.
+Here you can see the structure of the stone Buddha from the inside, in section, apparently they have not yet had time to restore, or decided to leave it as it is.

 Western part of Sukhothai Historical Park

-There are several temples in a row here, andeach of them is on a hill, to which stone stairs lead.
-The most interesting is Wat Saphan Hin, which means Temple Stone Bridge.
-And indeed, the ladder, as the bridge goes into the sky.
+There are several temples in a row, and each of them is on a hill, to which stone stairs lead.
+The most interesting is Wat Saphan Hin, which means Stone Bridge Temple.
+And indeed, a ladder, like a bridge, goes into the sky.

-The sensations above are breathtaking - the wind blows, liftingheaps of leaves and waving hair, overlooking the valley where the park of Sukhothai is located, around the mountain, and next to it stands a huge Buddha with a raised hand.
-This gesture means “elephant stand, calm your passion,” so he stopped the insane elephant sent to him.
+The sensations above are amazing - the wind blows, lifting heaps of leaves and waving hair, views of the valley where the Sukhothai Park is located, around the mountain, and a huge Buddha stands nearby with a raised hand.
+This gesture means «elephant stop, pacify your passion», in this way, he stopped the deranged elephant sent to him.

 There are few people here, so it's time to think, enjoy nature and join the antiquities of Thailand.